danielhenrymantilla/higher-kinded-types.rs/book/src/explain-sort-by-lifetimes.md

     K : Ord,
 ```

-  - Note: the above is pseudo-code, although I find it more readable that way for those not used to
+  - Note: the above is pseudo-code, although I find it more readable that way (for those not used to
-    the `for<>` syntax.
+    the `for<>` syntax).
 But for the sake of completeness, here is the real code:

     <details><summary>Click here to see the <b>real code:</b></summary>